slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Creativity and critical thinking: In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.
 In executive position, visionary, maverick, multidisciplinary thinker, etc. You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.'*

 > *'Ideas, then good ideas, then execution, then Do-ing, then networking, then idea sex, then turning an idea into a future vision, then monetizing the idea.
-Then more ideas.' -- james Altucher*
+Then more ideas.' -- James Altucher*

 How to judge ideas?
 Best ideas come from the market, not from you.